Waterford City and County Vision for Community Wellbeing

 Developing a Vision for Community Wellbeing means thinking about what we have and what we need to help Waterford to be as great as it can be for us and for the many generations that follow on from ours.
 Our wellbeing is affected by many things; the economy, the environment, community services and more.

-In progressing this initiative, the PPN is hosting a number of webinars during the month of November to continue this important conversation:
+In progressing this initiative, the PPN hosted a number of virtual workshops during the month of November to continue this important conversation.
+Draft inputs are available:

 What is Community Wellbeing